-- Dedicated funding and staff to support ongoing education and resource development to meet the food safety risk reduction need of covered and non-covered farms around the state.
-This includes funds for the translation of education documents, interpretation at trainings and additional resources to support offerings in multiple languages. - A better platform or inventory to share out new training opportunities to ensure all produce farms have access. - Continued work the Produce Advisory Committee and community partners to ensure the education and resources developed are serving the wants and needs as intended.
+- ▶ Dedicated funding and staff to support ongoing education and resource development to meet the food safety risk reduction need of covered and non-covered farms around the state.
+This includes funds for the translation of education documents, interpretation at trainings and additional resources to support offerings in multiple languages. - ► A better platform or inventory to share out new training opportunities to ensure all produce farms have access. - ► Continued work with the Produce Safety Advisory Group and community partners to ensure the education and resources developed are serving farmers' wants and needs.